-21 Web Directories That Still Have Value
+21 Web Directories You'll Still Want To Use

 Plug in your RSS feed and Blogarama auto-updates your listing with your latest posts.

-Relevant Web Directories for Local Businesses
+Relevant Web Directories For Local Businesses

-5. Google My Business
+5. Google Business Profile

-In some respects, Google My Business is now the granddaddy of web directories.

-If you’re a SEO professional, you’re already familiar with the vast benefits that make listing your business on Google My Business not just a good idea, but a basic requirement of online marketing.
+If you’re an SEO professional, you’re already familiar with the vast benefits that make listing your business on Google not just a good idea, but a basic requirement of online marketing.

-Google My Business continues to climb in relevance as a local search ranking factor.
-Plus, Google is the world’s largest search engine.
+Having a Google Business Profile continues to climb in relevance as a local search ranking factor.

-Having an optimized Google My Business listing is the best way to make sure you show up for the majority of internet users seeking what your business offers.
+Having an optimized Google Business Profile is the best way to make sure you show up for the majority of internet users seeking what your business offers.

 6. Bing Places

-Next up is Bing Places, the Google My Business equivalent for the world’s second most popular search engine.
+Next up is Bing Places, the Google Business Profile equivalent for the world’s second most popular search engine.

 While only about 6% of the world uses Bing as their search engine, it’s important to remember that it’s the default search engine for Internet Explorer and Edge, and Microsoft still dominates the desktop computer market.